westial/powermanagementunit/TESTLIST.md

 =================

 + It returns a percentage value of the remaining power.
-- It makes a device sleep for a while when the remaining power is lower than the minimum allowed power limit.
+- It makes a device xx_sleep for a while when the remaining power is lower than the minimum allowed power limit.
 - It gradually registers new devices while the sleeping mode of the registered ones is available.